nubilfi/dotfiles/vim/README.md

 # Nubilfi's dotfiles

-### Vim 8+ as Python or Javascript IDE
+### Vim/Neovim as Python & Javascript IDE

-I used Vundle as plugins manager, follow the instructions from the [Vundle](https://github.com/VundleVim/Vundle.vim) official documentation for setup and installation.
+I used Vim-Plug for the plugins manager, follow the instructions from the [Plug](https://github.com/junegunn/vim-plug) official documentation for setup and installation.

-As an addition to this config (optional), please install these packages: `exuberant-ctags git ack-grep`.
-Find that packages name according to your Linux distro, it might be different for each distro.
+As an addition to this config (optional), please install these packages: `exuberant-ctags git ack-grep fzf python2-pip python-pynvim xclip xsel wl-clipboard the_silver_searcher`.
+Find that packages name according to your Linux distro, it might be different on each distro (I'll keep Python2.x support).

-The next step is to install the following dependencies: `pip install pep8 flake8 pyflakes isort yapf`, and don't forget to patch icon to be able to show the icon files, please follow [vim-devicons](https://github.com/ryanoasis/vim-devicons) instructions.
+Next step is to install the following dependencies (for Python support): `pip install pep8 flake8 pyflakes isort yapf jedi`, `pip2 install pynvim jedi` (specific for Python2.x support), and also don't forget to patch icon to be able to show the icon files, please follow [vim-devicons](https://github.com/ryanoasis/vim-devicons) instructions.

+Also, please install neovim javascript package globally: `npm i -g neovim`.

-I'm using [coc.nvim](https://github.com/neoclide/coc.nvim) for `.vimrc-js` file, so please check on that link for more details about installation.
+I'm using [coc.nvim](https://github.com/neoclide/coc.nvim) for `intellisense engine`, so please check on that link for more details about the installation.
 And here are the list of `coc.nvim` extensions that i used:

 - coc-tsserver
-- coc-yank (optional)
-- coc-styled-components (optional)
-- coc-sql (optional)
 - coc-snippets
-- coc-python (optional)
 - coc-pairs
-- coc-markdownlint
+- coc-python
 - coc-json
-- coc-import-cost
 - coc-html
 - coc-highlight
+- coc-css
+- coc-markdownlint (optional)
+- coc-import-cost (optionnal)
 - coc-docker (optional)
+- coc-yank (optional)
+- coc-styled-components (optional)
-- coc-css
+- coc-sql (optional)

 Brief help: